What does it take to honor your boundaries and live from that authentic place inside you? Do you earn the respect you deserve?

 But no thought was more compelling than just wanting to leave.
 So I said, “Nope!
 I’m good.
 But I appreciate the offer.”

-And he said, “Well, alright then.
+He said, “Well, alright then.
 You’re a great employee, and if you ever change your mind, please reach out to us.”

 I thanked him, and left the office for the last time.